CEL Rule Conditions

 Recommended authoring modes:

-• CEL: advanced text area for one rule-level CEL expression
+• CEL: advanced text area for one rule-level CEL expression.

 Recommended behavior:

-• default new rules to native
+• default new Light-Fabric rules to cel

 • render a CEL expression text area only for conditionLanguage: cel